v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 # Install Mobile Threat Defense

-Install Mobile Threat Defense to sign in to your work account from your device, and protect yourself against security threats.
-Mobile Threat Defense finds and alerts you to suspicious apps or third-party contacts on your device.
-It also helps your resolve them.
+Mobile threat defense apps protect you against security threats by finding and alerting you to suspicious apps or third-party content on your device.

-Organizations often require you to install a Mobile Threat Defense app before you can sign in to apps with your work or school account.

----LN note: going to move this to a diff. section---You might see different prompts on your device, depending on which Mobile Threat Defense service your IT admin set it up.
+Organizations often require employees and students to install a mobile threat defense app on their devices.
+If the app detects a threat on your device, it will block you from accessing school or work apps.
+It will provide you with immediate information to help you resolve the threat and regain access.

+There are a variety of mobile threat defense apps available to install; your organization will let you know which one to use.
+In this article, you will learn how to:

+* Register your device with your organization, if you haven't done it already
+* Install a mobile threat defense app
+* Resolve a detected threat

 ## Information your organization can see

 Your organization can't see any data, such as texts, emails, and pictures, in your personal apps.
-Mobile Threat Defense does report information about your apps, such as name and version, to the Mobile Threat Defense service that your company uses.
+The mobile threat defense app does report information about your apps, such as name and version, to the Mobile Threat Defense service that your company uses.
 The details shared depend on the service your company uses.
 Your organization might see:

 * App name
 * App ID: The unique name that identifies the app in the Play Store.